jezzsantos/saastack/src/Tools.Generators.Web.Api/README.md

 This source generator project is meant to be included by every API Project for every module/subdomain.

-It's job is to convert any `IWebApiService` class definitions (found in the assembly) into Minimal API registrations and MediatR handlers.
+Its job is to convert any `IWebApiService` class definitions (found in the assembly) into Minimal API registrations.

 # Development Workarounds